Nigerian Civil War: Reconstruction

 Accusations were made of Nigerian government officials diverting resources meant for reconstruction in the former Biafran areas to their ethnic areas.
 Military government continued in power in Nigeria for many years, and people in the oil-producing areas claimed they were being denied a fair share of oil revenues.
 Laws were passed mandating that political parties could not be ethnically or tribally based; however, it has been hard to make this work in practice.

-Igbos who ran for their lives during the pogroms and war returned to find their positions had been taken over; and when the war was over the government did not feel any need to re-instate them, preferring to regard them as having resigned.
+Igbos who ran for their lives during the pogroms and war returned to find their positions had been taken; and the government did not feel any need to re-instate them, preferring to regard them as having resigned.
 This reasoning was also extended to Igbo-owned properties and houses.
 People from other regions were quick to take over any house owned by an Igbo, especially in the Port Harcourt area.
 The Nigerian Government justified this by terming such properties abandoned.
-This, however, has led to a feeling of an injustice as the Nigerian government policies were seen as further economically disabling the Igbos even long after the war.
+This, however, has led to a feeling of injustice as the Nigerian government policies were seen as further economically disabling the Igbos even long after the war.
 Further feelings of injustice were caused by Nigeria changing its currency, so that Biafran supplies of pre-war Nigerian currency were no longer honoured.
-At the end of the war, it was said that only N£20 was given to any easterner who could not verify regardless of the amount of money he or she had had in the bank.
+At the end of the war, it was said that only N£20 was given to any easterner, regardless of the amount of money he or she had had in the bank.
 This was applied irrespective of their banking in pre-war Nigerian currency or Biafran currency.
 This was seen as a deliberate policy to hold back the Igbo middle class, leaving them with little wealth to expand their business interests.